smonsalvemej2019/Object-Oriented-Programming-Notes/README.md

 }

 //We can also do multi-inheratence
-//instead of having one base class we can have two and have a combination of all of methods and attr
+//instead of having one base class we can have two and have a combination of all of methods and attributes
 //lets create a new class named alcohol

 class Alcohol{

 public:

     double alchLvl;
     Alcohol();
     void AlcoholSetLevel(double al);